qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins_oracle_raster.rst

    Select Oracle GeoRaster dialog

-The Selection data entry can also be used to enter a ``WHERE`` clause at the end of the identification string, e.g. ``geor:scott/tiger@orcl,gdal_import,raster,geoid=``.
+The selection data entry can also be used to enter a ``WHERE`` clause at the end of the identification string (e.g., ``geor:scott/tiger@orcl,gdal_import,raster,geoid=``).
 See http://www.gdal.org/frmt_georaster.html for more information.

 Displaying GeoRaster
 --------------------

-Finally, by selecting a GeoRaster from the list of Raster Data Table and Raster Id's, the raster image will be loaded into |qg|.
+Finally, by selecting a GeoRaster from the list of Raster Data Tables and Raster Ids, the raster image will be loaded into |qg|.

-The :guilabel:`Select Oracle Spatial GeoRaster` dialog can be closed now and next time it opens it will keep the same connection, and will show the same previous list of subdataset making it very easy to open up another image from the same context.
+The :guilabel:`Select Oracle Spatial GeoRaster` dialog can be closed now and the next time it opens, it will keep the same connection and will show the same previous list of subdatasets, making it very easy to open up another image from the same context.

 .. note::

-   GeoRasters that contains pyramids will display much faster but the pyramids need to be generated outside of |qg| using Oracle PL/SQL or gdaladdo.
+   GeoRasters that contain pyramids will display much faster, but the pyramids need to be generated outside of |qg| using Oracle PL/SQL or gdaladdo.

-The following is example using ``gdaladdo``:
+The following is an example using ``gdaladdo``:

 ::